Player-Compatible Learning and Player-Compatible Equilibrium: Examples of PCE

-We consider two versions of this game, shown below.
-In the anti-monotonic version on the left, players with a higher cost have a lower quality.
-In the co-monotonic version on the right, players with a higher cost have a higher quality.
+We consider two specifications of the payoff functions.
+In the \emph{anti-monotonic} version on the left, players with a higher cost have a lower quality.
+In the \emph{co-monotonic} version on the right, players with a higher cost have a higher quality.
 There are two pure-strategy Nash outcomes for each version: all links form or no links form. ``All links form'' is the unique PCE outcome in the anti-monotonic case, while both ``all links'' and ``no links'' are PCE outcomes under co-monotonicity.

-The compatibility structure with respect to own quality is reversed between these two versions of the game.
+PCE makes different predictions in these two versions of the game because the compatibility structure with respect to own quality is reversed.
 In both versions, $\text{Active}_{N1}\succsim\text{Active}_{N2},$ but N1 has high quality in the anti-monotonic version, and low quality in the co-monotonic version.
 Thus, in the anti-monotonic version but not in the co-monotonic version, player-compatible trembles lead to the high-quality counterparty choosing \textbf{Active} at least as often as the low-quality counterparty, which means \textbf{Active} has a positive expected payoff even when one's own cost is high.

-For this reason, the set of PCE is different in these two cases.
-In contrast, the set of equilibria that satisfy extended proper equilibrium, proper equilibrium, trembling-hand perfect equilibrium, $p$-dominance, Pareto efficiency, and strategic stability do not depend on whether payoffs are co- or anti-monotonic, as shown in the Online Appendix. \end{example}
+In contrast, the set of equilibria that satisfy extended proper equilibrium, proper equilibrium, trembling-hand perfect equilibrium, $p$-dominance, Pareto efficiency, and strategic stability do not depend on whether payoffs are anti-monotonic or co-monotonic, as shown in the Online Appendix. {}$\blacklozenge$ \end{example}